 We have a highly skilled staff team at Ditton Junior School and all members of the team have knowledge and experience of supporting children with Autism, Dyslexia, Speech and Language Difficulties, Dyspraxia, Sensory Needs as well as a range of find and gross motor needs.

 Teachers will aim to adapt their teaching methods and differentiate classroom work in order that all children can make progress regardless of need.
-If this is not sufficient we would meet with parents and pupils to write their Personal Provision Plan.
-A personal provision plan will outline the support available for each individual child and be a joint target setting process to ensure the support programme is working.
+If this is not sufficient we would liaise with parents and pupils to write a Personalised or Provision Plan. which outlines the support available for each individual child and be a joint target setting process to ensure the support programme is working.

 We currently offer the following interventions in school:

-Speech and Language: Speechlink, Language link, pre-teaching, communicate in print, social communication groups.
+Speech and Language: Speechlink, Language link, pre-teaching, social communication groups.

-Fine and Gross Motor: Cleve Fingers, Sensory Circuit.
+Fine and Gross Motor: Early morning workout, Clever Fingers, Sensory Circuit.

 If your child is on the pathway for a diagnosis, or has a diagnosis already, please contact the school.